 - Business: The cost is $480 per year.
 Features are: password limit of 10,000, allows 1000 shared users and 300 groups.

 - Supported Platforms: iOS and Android

-- Avira password manager supports the new dark mode with the latest iOS 13 release.
-You can now switch between the Dark and Light appearance on your iOS device and the app will automatically adjust its mode
+- The latest iOS 13 release supports the new dark mode.
+Users can now switch between the Dark and Light appearance on an iOS device and the app will adjust the mode automatically.

-Free – this is a forever free plan.
-That offers unlimited password storage, unlimited cloud syncing, backup, and auto-login for accounts.
+- Free: The cost is completely free.
+Features it offers are unlimited password storage and cloud syncing, backup, and auto-login for accounts.

 - Supported Platforms: iOS, Android, Mac, and Windows

 mSecure is known to protect a user’s important information, which is passwords and digital wallet details that they may use every day.
 It lets the user access their data from all of their devices and platforms through the combination of pixel and byte.

 mSecure has an all-new Advanced Encryption Standard.
 It doesn’t matter if the person using it is tech-savvy or a novice, mSecure has an aesthetically pleasing and user-friendly interface.